duereg/gulp-coffee-istanbul/README.md

 Almost entirely stolen from Simon Boudrias and his gulp plugin [gulp-istanbul][original-plugin].

-Please note: this plugin uses [coffee-script-redux][coffee-script-redux] for instrumenting the .coffee files in place.
-So some language constructs that work under coffee-script won't compile correctly.
-Check out [this article](https://github.com/michaelficarra/CoffeeScriptRedux/wiki/Intentional-Deviations-From-jashkenas-coffee-script) for notable differences.

 Works on top of any Node.js unit test framework.

 Installation